learn-co-curriculum/skills-based-javascript-intro-to-flow-control/README.md

 ```javascript
 conditionToTest ? valueToBeReturnedIfTrue : valueToBeReturnedIfFalse
 ```
+**It would be helpful if there was an example given after the syntax**
 + Define a function `ternaryTeenager` that accepts age as a parameter.
 The body of the function should use the ternary operator to return `"You are a teenager"` if age is between 13-19 and returns `"You are not a teenager"` if the age is anything else.

 ## Switch Statements